marshalshi/rus2/README.rst

 Create rust client for ROS2 from scratch.
 Doing this project because following reasons:

 1. `Rust <https://www.rust-lang.org/>`_ is well developed recently and it almost covers all software world.
-   Related to robotics, some of most interested topics is using rust in embeded system or controlling system to replace C/C++.
+   Related to robotics, some of most interested topics is using rust in embedded system or controlling system to replace C/C++.
 In addition, rust is fast and security.
 2. `ROS2 <https://index.ros.org/doc/ros2/>`_ is latest software framework for robotics.
 It includes a lot of libraries and tools.
 The most interesting in ROS2 is it uses `DDS <https://design.ros2.org/articles/ros_on_dds.html>`_